 Install the plugin for multiple themes on your website — the plugin you’ll need is called Multiple Themes.

-You can either add a new theme to your homepage or to a specific web page on your site — there are three ways to do this (one option specifically for changing the theme on your homepage and two options specifically for changing the theme on a web page).
-We’ll cover all three below.
+You can either add a new theme to your homepage or to a specific web page on your site — let's cover how to do this next.

 To use the Multiple Themes plugin on your homepage, go to Settings > Site Homepage.
 Here you can choose a different theme of your choice for your website’s homepage in the dropdown menu.
 Once you’ve picked a theme, click Save All Changes.

-As we mentioned above, you also have two options to choose from when adding a new theme to one of your web pages.
-Remember, there isn’t a right or wrong when choosing between these — it’s more about preference and what exactly you’re trying to achieve with your multiple themes.
+There are a couple of ways to change the theme on a web page — there isn’t a right or wrong when choosing between these options.
+It's more about preference and what exactly you’re trying to achieve with your multiple themes.

 The first option is to choose and assign different themes to specific web pages or posts based on the permalink, or the URL, of that page.